passionweb-manuel-schnabel/webm/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-Creates an automatically _WebM_ file for every supported video format by TYPO3.
+Creates a _WebM_ file for every configured (and supported) video format.
+Either via Symfony command or hook (can be configured)

   original.mp4 --> original.webm